aj-in/aj-in/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/aj_in__?color=1DA1F2&logo=twitter&style=plastic)](https://twitter.com/aj_in__)
 <br>

-## I'm a Coder and a CyberSec Enthusiast !!
+## I'm a Software Engineer and an Automation Enthusiast !!

 - 🔭 I’m looking to collaborate with other devs , OffSec researchers
-- 🌱 Trying to learn more about AI, WebDev, Blockchain
+- 🌱 Trying to learn more about AI, WebDev
-- 🥅 2021 Goals: Learn new technologies
+- 🥅 2022 Goals: Learn new technologies

 Portfolio : https://aj-in.github.io/